MJoergen/nexys4ddr/dyoc/Episodes/ep12_-_Stack_Pointer/README.md

 (either IRQ or NMI).

 Finally, the instruction PLP requires copying the data input to the Status Register.
-This is handled in line 200.
+This is handled in the file main/cpu/sr.vhd.

 ## Control Logic
 We need to add the new control signal sp\_sel in lines 20, 100, and 2720.
 Some